Gravel Bike vs. Mountain Bike

 Based on their intended use, mountain bikes and gravel bikes have very different strengths.
 However, they also have a few things in common.

-Mountain bikes are at home on rough terrain, whether you’re looking for a relaxed day in the woods or a technical challenge on difficult trails covered in roots and boulders.
+Mountain bikes Mountain bikes are at home on rough terrain, whether you’re looking for a relaxed day in the woods or a technical challenge on difficult trails covered in roots and boulders.
 If you’d rather ride on gravel paths and woodland roads or do some light off-roading without sacrificing the performance of a road bike, our gravel bikes will take your breath away.

-What are mountain bikes?
+What are the advantages of mountain bikes?

 Mountain bikes are designed for off-road use.
 Forests, hills, and mountains are their ideal environment.
 It’s all about making the ascent using your own muscle power and rewarding yourself on the way down – ideally on narrow paths referred to in the scene as ‘singletrack’.
 Of course, there is a wide variety of different mountain bikes, each optimised for a particular ride style.
 Our range of mountain bikes covers the entire spectrum.